tishana/TTMD/BugTracker.md

 3. At the breakpoint, we checked the values of the different properties by hovering over them.
 The in the console, I typed in "plansFormArray[0]" and it showed undefined.
 So I typed in plansFormArray, and Olivia pointed out that she saw the syntax error.
 We went through all of the properties in the plansFormArray, and Olivia mentioned the property 'controls'.
 I looked at that property and noticed an array of FormGroups in there.
 I typed in plansFormArray.controls[0] and saw there was a value of 'hasPips' in the 'value' property.
 4. I added 'controls' to the line in the hasPips function and tested the app again.
 It worked.

-Bug: In testing, eror: cannot read proerty 'get' of undefined in "hasPips function returns value of false if plan has associated PIPs"
+Bug: In testing, error: cannot read proerty 'get' of undefined in "hasPips function returns value of false if plan has associated PIPs"

 My steps: